GameCenter CX: Nintendo eShop-exclusive specials Challenges

+These challenges became officially inaccessible by the closure of Minna no Nintendo Channel on June 28, 2013 for Wii and on March 28, 2023, by the closure of Nintendo eShop for 3DS and Wii U.

+YouTube channel content

+The channel was opened as a celebration of the show's 20th anniversary in November 2022.
+Some episodes include their BGM swapped compared to their original TV airings or even the DVD versions.

 Video releases

-On June 23, 2011, gaming website Kotaku started streaming English translated episodes of the series.
+On June 23, 2011, gaming website Kotaku started streaming English-translated episodes of the series.
 On January 13, 2012, Kotaku announced that their agreement to broadcast the show had ended; there would be no second season, and existing episodes would be removed when the rights expired.
 On February 28, 2012, Discotek Media announced that they had acquired the rights to the 12 episodes shown on Kotaku, releasing them on DVD on September 18, 2012.